Frequently Asked Questions

 How should I dress for Tai Chi?

 Dress comfortably, workout clothes are the best since we will be doing some stretching and movements.
-The TJCC studio has comfortable carpeting and you're welcome to keep your shoes on or take them off, whichever you prefer.

 What is a 'Gentle Workout?'